mlilien/bb-cplusplus/README.md

       url: https://outlook.office.com/webhook/............
 ```

-- finaly add a e.g. a on_success element to a job to trigger the alert
+- finaly add a on_success element to a job to trigger the alert

 ```
 on_success: